marlonrichert/zsh-snap/README.md

 # Use `znap eval` to cache the output of slow commands:

 # If the first arg is a repo, then the command will run inside it.
-Plus, whenever you update the
+Plus, whenever you update a
-# repo with `znap pull`, the cache automatically gets regenerated.
+# repo with `znap pull`, its eval cache gets regenerated automatically.
-znap eval LS_COLORS 'gdircolors -b LS_COLORS'
+znap eval trapd00r/LS_COLORS 'gdircolors -b LS_COLORS'
 zstyle ':completion:*' list-colors "${(s.:.)LS_COLORS}"

+# The cache gets regenerated, too, when the eval command has changed.
+So, for example, since we
-# Here we include the full path to `direnv` in the command string, so that the cache will be
+# include the full path to `direnv` in the command string, the cache will be regenerated whenever
-# regenerated whenever the version of `direnv` changes.
+# the version of `direnv` changes.
-znap eval asdf-direnv "asdf exec $(asdf which direnv) hook zsh"
+znap eval asdf-community/asdf-direnv "asdf exec $(asdf which direnv) hook zsh"

 # These don't belong to any repo, but the first arg will be used to name the cache file.
-znap eval brew-shellenv 'brew shellenv' znap eval pyenv-init 'pyenv init -' znap eval pipenv-completion 'pipenv --completion'
+znap eval brew-shellenv 'brew shellenv' znap eval pyenv-init ${${:-=pyenv}:A}' init -' znap eval pip-completion 'pip completion --zsh' znap eval pipx-completion 'register-python-argcomplete pipx' znap eval pipenv-completion 'pipenv --completion'

 ```